El inventario de estorbos públicos de Puerto RicoThe public nuisance property inventory of Puerto Rico

 You receive the title

-After the court decision, the municipality transfers the title to you.
+After the court decision, the municipality transfers the title to you (it won't make the transfer while you owe any sum from the process).
 Any back property taxes (CRIM) the property carried are cancelled once title passes through the municipality, so you don't inherit them; they're deducted from the previous owner's payment.

 Camino B